dplefevre/marine-mammals-classification/README.md

 # Run predictions on a new audio source
 Finally, verifying the models' prediction output using an input audio outside of dataset.

-* This 30 second audio clip consist of two marine animals to reconize.
+* This 30 second audio clip consist of two marine animals to recognize.
 Lets see how the model perform!
 [False Killer Whale & Dolphin](https://www.youtube.com/watch?v=2WY6Rf2gYKE)

 ## NN